-The University of Maryland Marlene and Stewart Greenebaum Cancer Center (UMGCC) is a joint program of the University of Maryland School of Medicine and the University of Maryland Medical System.
+The University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC) is a joint program of the University of Maryland School of Medicine and the University of Maryland Medical System.
 In 2008, UMGCC was named a National Cancer Institute (NCI)-designated cancer center, one of only 64 such centers in the country.
-UMGCC is also ranked among the nation's 50 top cancer centers by U.S. News and World Report.
+UMGCCC is also ranked among the nation's 50 top cancer centers by U.S. News and World Report.

-The University of Maryland Greenebaum Cancer Center has substantial NIH funding.
+The UMGCCC has substantial NIH funding.
 The center is a strong participant in new drug development and trials, and is a member of several national cooperative groups.
-UMGCC has a historic and sustained track record of clinical trials in human cancer.
-In FY 2008, 1,030 patients were accrued to clinical trials across UMGCC and its affiliates.
+UMGCCC has a historic and sustained track record of clinical trials in human cancer.
+In FY 2008, 1,030 patients were accrued to clinical trials across UMGCCC and its affiliates.
 African Americans represent more than 40 percent of our patients, and nearly half of them take part in clinical trials at our Cancer Center.
 The Cancer Center has also established strong translational research programs in experimental therapeutics, hormone responsive cancers, molecular biology and genetics, viral oncology, tumor immunology, and cancer prevention and control.
 Cancer Center members have a strong commitment to intra- and inter-institutional cooperative cancer research.

 Students and residents participate in weekly grand rounds and conferences, and students are encouraged to become involved in research projects with cancer center faculty members.
-UMGCC sponsors an ongoing cancer research seminar series that attracts nationally known speakers.
+UMGCCC sponsors Frontiers in Oncology, an ongoing cancer research seminar series that attracts nationally known speakers.